 - Sell less than 1 year: If you exercise your shares and hold them for less than one year, and there you’ll be subject to short-term capital gains, which are taxed at higher ordinary income tax rates.

 Keep in mind there is no time limit.
 The shares are now yours, and you can hold the stock until the cows come home.
-When you decide to sell is based on your needs, tax considerations, and of course, the price of the stock.
+When you decide to sell is based on your needs, tax considerations, and the stock’s price.
 Over time the value of the shares will fluctuate with the markets.
 There is investment risk.

 The best answer is one that is customized to you and your needs.
-A detailed financial plan and detailed liquidation strategy can help determine the best course of action.
+A detailed financial plan and liquidation strategy can help determine the best action.

 Managing Your Non-qualified Stock Options